Why Hospital Administrative Officers Are the Backbone of Healthcare

 Driving Hospital Efficiency and Patient Care

 Administrators set policies that work in practice, run quality programs, and act on patient and staff feedback to remove bottlenecks from admission through discharge.
-They guide resource allocation and choose technologies—from EHRs to devices—that lift safety, throughput, and outcomes.
+They guide resource allocation and choose technologies—from EHRs to devices—that enhance safety, throughput, and outcomes.

 Ensuring Compliance and Managing Crises